 Our model of residential housing demand follows a standard discrete choice framework (Berry, Levinsohn and Pakes, 1995; Bayer, Ferreira and McMillan, 2007).
-Household i chooses between j=1,...,J alternatives, where the alternatives are one of 329 commuting zones within the city of Sao Paulo based on our residential commuting zone survey data.
+Household i chooses between j = 1, ..., J alternatives, where the alternatives are one of 329 commuting zones within the city of Sao Paulo based on our residential commuting zone survey data.
 The outside option is living outside the city - in the suburbs - taken by roughly 40% of the individuals in the residential commuting data.
-Individual utility from choosing to live in zone j will be
+Individual utility from choosing to live in zone j will be:

-$$u{ij} = \alpha_i^d p_j + \beta_i^d X_i^d + \gamma_i \tau{ij} + \xi_j + \epsilon{ij}$$
+$$u{ij} = \alpha_i^d p_j + \beta_i^d X_j^d + \gamma_i \tau{ij} + \xi_j + \epsilon{ij}$$ (3)

-Where p_j is the price of housing in location j, measured as the average Properati listing price per square meter in location j.
+Where p_j is the price of housing in location j, measured as the average Properati listing price per square meter in commuting zone j.
 X_j^d is a K-dimensional vector of housing amenities and demographics of location j.
-This includes an index of residential commuter market access (RCMA) that measures the extent to which j is located near high-paying jobs, using travel times from a zone commuting matrix (Tsivanidis 2019).
-X_j^d also includes the average age, in years, of housing units, average number of units per building, the overall zone-level constructed area density - defined as the sum of all constructed area divided by the zone geographic area - the share of households with a paved road, the average zone income, and the share of zone adults with a college degree.
-The term τ{ij} measures commuting costs as the predicted travel time in minutes between the zone in which i works, taken as given, and zone j.
-Finally, ξ_j is an unobserved location-specific "structural" utility shock, which may possibly be correlated with price, although we assume the variables in X_j^d are exogenous.
-The shocks ε{ij} are distributed i.i.d. type I extreme value.
-The utility of the outside option is normalized to zero, $u{i0} = 0$.
+This includes an index of residential commuter market access (RCMA) that measures the extent to which j is located near high-paying jobs, using travel times from a zone commuting matrix.24 X_j^d also includes the average age, in years, of housing units, average number of units per building, the overall zone-level constructed area density - defined as the sum of all constructed area divided by the zone geographic area - the share of households with a paved road, the average zone income, and the share of zone adults with a college degree.
+The term τ{ij} measures commuting costs as the predicted travel time in minutes between the zone in which i works, taken as given, and zone j.25 Finally, ξ_j is an unobserved location-specific "structural"